Neuro-Oncology

 Although treatment monitoring with biomarkers such as neurofilament may be used in the future for various disorders, including neurodegenerative disorders such as Alzheimer disease, there is a need for a new biomarker for predicting progression to secondary progressive disease or primary progressive disease in pediatric-onset multiple sclerosis, such as slowly expanding lesions, which determine the progression of multiple sclerosis in patients with relapsing-remitting multiple sclerosis (31; 20).
 Slowly expanding lesions on MRI may be a biomarker for prognostication in relapsing-remitting pediatric patients in the future.

 The relapsing-remitting course of multiple sclerosis in childhood may be slower compared to adults.
-A natural history study of pediatric multiple sclerosis showed that the time to secondary progression is longer in pediatric compared to adult multiple sclerosis, although age at onset of secondary progression was earlier in pediatric multiple sclerosis (70).
-The slower course of pediatric multiple sclerosis may, in part, be due to greater potential for central nervous system remyelination and axonal regeneration in pediatric compared to adult multiple sclerosis.
+A natural history study of pediatric multiple sclerosis showed that the time to secondary progression is longer in children compared to adults with multiple sclerosis, although age at onset of secondary progression was earlier in pediatric patients with multiple sclerosis (69).
+The slower course of pediatric multiple sclerosis may, in part, be due to greater potential for central nervous system remyelination and axonal regeneration in children compared to adults with multiple sclerosis.
 However, it is unclear whether repair and growth are the main causes for the slow progressive nature of pediatric-onset multiple sclerosis.
 The presence of edema, which may resolve quickly in the central nervous system in childhood-onset multiple sclerosis, may correlate with the disappearance of MRI lesions in this group of patients (22).
-Furthermore, the relative lack of physical disability in pediatric multiple sclerosis compared with adult multiple sclerosis may be associated with the relative lack of cortical lesions in pediatric multiple sclerosis (01).
+Furthermore, the relative lack of physical disability in pediatric multiple sclerosis compared with adult multiple sclerosis may be associated with the relative lack of cortical lesions in pediatric multiple sclerosis (02).

 Multiple sclerosis is considered rare in children, in part, because it is underdiagnosed and often mistaken for other diseases mimicking multiple sclerosis.
 Furthermore, age-dependent changes in the immune responses to environmental triggers and greater plasticity of the developing target central nervous system in children may also contribute to the decreased incidence of pediatric compared to adult multiple sclerosis.
-Modifying risk factors in childhood through the supplementation of vitamin D, immunization by vaccination against Epstein-Barr virus, treatment with anti-Epstein-Barr virus therapies, as well as B-cell depletion therapies that are effective in controlling Epstein-Barr virus infection, in addition to promoting tobacco cessation, weight reduction to prevent obesity, and dietary changes to modify the gut microbiome to decrease central nervous system inflammation, are strategies that can be developed to prevent multiple sclerosis, augmenting current treatment strategies of reducing central nervous system inflammation to stop further disease activity and progression.
+Modifying risk factors in childhood through the supplementation of vitamin D, immunization by vaccination against Epstein-Barr virus, and treatment with anti–Epstein-Barr virus therapies, B-cell depletion therapies that are effective in controlling Epstein-Barr virus infection, in addition to promoting tobacco cessation, weight reduction to prevent obesity, and dietary changes to modify the gut microbiome to decrease central nervous system inflammation, are potential strategies that could be developed to prevent multiple sclerosis and augment current treatment strategies of reducing central nervous system inflammation to stop further disease activity and progression.

 All contributors' financial relationships have been reviewed and mitigated to ensure that this and every other article is free from commercial bias.

-Dr. Agius of Dignity Health Medical Foundation has no relevant financial relationships to disclose.
+Dr. Hur of the University of Chicago Medical Center has no relevant financial relationships to disclose.

 See ProfileAnthony T Reder MD